 Moisturise!
 It’s the best thing you can do in your 50s to help counter the loss of skin tone and sagging that tends to appear more readily.
 Use a creamy cleanser and a serum in the evening to plump up that skin and keep you glowing.

-I am a big believer in the power of food for looking after your skin – fruits, nuts, greens, tropical fruits to boost vitamin C, broccoli for vitamin E that helps to protect against sun damage, and whole grains and Brazil nuts for the selenium that helps to fight environmental damage.
+I am a big believer in the power of food for looking after your skin.
+Fruit, nuts, greens and tropical fruits boost vitamin C. Eat broccoli for vitamin E – that helps to protect against sun damage.
+Meanwhile, whole grains and Brazil nuts for the selenium that helps to fight environmental damage.

 I always start the day with an infusion of honey, cider vinegar and hot water in the morning – it’s ideal for cleansing the body and boosting the skin.
 I also use raw honey as a facial because it’s brilliant for soothing lines.